rokicki/maf2/readme.md

-* Monoid Automata Factory *
+# Monoid Automata Factory

 This is a fork of the 2010 Monoid Automata Factory.
-I plan to make it compile with modern C++ compilers and possibly fix a bug.
+I plan to make it compile with modern C++ compilers and possibly fix a few obvious bugs (including one that returns the wrong value).

+The original code is written by Alun Williams; I'm trying to keep it working in the modern world since (in my experiments) it's extremely capable.

 Licence
 =======